Machine learning in physics

-Applying classical methods of machine learning to the study of quantum systems is the focus of an emergent area of physics research.
+Applying machine learning (ML) (including deep learning) methods to the study of quantum systems is an emergent area of physics research.
 A basic example of this is quantum state tomography, where a quantum state is learned from measurement.
 Other examples include learning Hamiltonians, learning quantum phase transitions, and automatically generating new quantum experiments.
-Classical machine learning is effective at processing large amounts of experimental or calculated data in order to characterize an unknown quantum system, making its application useful in contexts including quantum information theory, quantum technologies development, and computational materials design.
-In this context, it can be used for example as a tool to interpolate pre-calculated interatomic potentials or directly solving the Schrödinger equation with a variational method.
+ML is effective at processing large amounts of experimental or calculated data in order to characterize an unknown quantum system, making its application useful in contexts including quantum information theory, quantum technology development, and computational materials design.
+In this context, for example, it can be used as a tool to interpolate pre-calculated interatomic potentials, or directly solving the Schrödinger equation with a variational method.

 Applications of machine learning to physics

 Noisy data

 The ability to experimentally control and prepare increasingly complex quantum systems brings with it a growing need to turn large and noisy data sets into meaningful information.
 This is a problem that has already been studied extensively in the classical setting, and consequently, many existing machine learning techniques can be naturally adapted to more efficiently address experimentally relevant problems.
 For example, Bayesian methods and concepts of algorithmic learning can be fruitfully applied to tackle quantum state classification, Hamiltonian learning, and the characterization of an unknown unitary transformation.
 Other problems that have been addressed with this approach are given in the following list: